 Notarizing documents destined for use in the United States is not the same as a standard Ontario notarization.
 The notary must be appointed under the Ontario Notaries Act, and the embossed seal will identify the notary as an Ontario notary public.
-Many US-bound documents — affidavits, deeds, powers of attorney, IRS forms, real estate closings — also require subsequent authentication by Global Affairs Canada or the US Consulate.
+Many US-bound documents — affidavits, deeds, powers of attorney, IRS forms, real estate closings — may, for strict federal recipients, require a single apostille from Ontario’s Official Documents Services (ODS) — Canada joined the Hague Apostille Convention on January 11, 2024, and the United States is a Convention party, so an ODS apostille replaces the old Global Affairs Canada and US Consulate chain.
 The notaries below are registered with the United States Consulate in Toronto and routinely notarize US-bound documents.

 Available Notaries Public